AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/view-edge-system.md

 **Note:** An edge system appears on the `Edge Systems` page once it is writing data to OCS.

-Use the following procedure to view an edge system:
+To view an edge system, complete the following procedure:

 1. From the left pane, select **Data Collection** > **Edge Systems**.